 Signing of Agreement on TurkStream project between Government of Russian Federation and Government of Turkish Republic, October 10, 2016.
 Photo by RIA Novosti

 In December 2016, South Stream Transport B.V. (a wholly-owned subsidiary of Gazprom) and Allseas Group S.A. signed the contract to build the first string of the TurkStream gas pipeline’s offshore section with an option for laying the second string.

-It is planned to use Pioneering Spirit, world’s largest construction vessel, to build TurkStream gas pipeline’s deep-water offshore section
+Pioneering Spirit, world's largest construction vessel, employed to build deep-water section of TurkStream gas pipeline